ashleyakbar/homework3_question5/README.md

 This course is being taught through a synchronous remote modality through Zoom.
 Attendance is mandatory; lecture recordings will only be available to students with university approved absences or pre-approved special circumstances.
 If you are sick or have any other justified reason to miss a lecture, please reach out to Dr. Johnson in advance and you will be reasonably accommodated.

 ### WORKLOAD:
-This is an 8-week, 2.0 credit class in the begining of Spring 2025.
+This is an 8-week, 2.0 credit class in the beginning of Spring 2025.
 In general, you should expect four hours of in class each week, and two hours outside of class for every hour in class.

 ### OTHER HELP:
 I **strongly** encourage you to contact early me if you have difficulty with the material.
 This course builds on material from prior lectures, so do not fall behind!
 My job is to help you understand the material as well as possible, and I am flexible with meeting times.